project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 In addition, we need to transform the state vector into the basis consisting of stationary states of $H_0$ in order to see how the system is moving from one energy state to another.

-We'll create a function for this so that we might re-use it later.
+We'll create a function for this so that we might re-use it.

 ```python
 def make_p_psi_arrays(states, basis=None):